furahadamien/Lpareto/README.md

     ``git clone https://github.com/furahadamien/Lpareto.git`` <br>
     then run  <br>
     `npm install` to install dependencies <br>
 2. install hlc-server on your machine.
-You can do this by cloning the repository  <br>on git github or installi the npm package. <br>
+You can do this by:<br>
-    option 1. <br>
+    option 1.  cloning the repository on git github  <br>
     `git clone https://github.com/reelyactive/hlc-server.git` <br>
     then run npm to install dependencies <br>
-    `upm install`
+    `npm install`<br>
+    option 2. installing the npm package.